sbjos/LMS_Codecamp/README.md

 ## N.B.
 - This application is still under construction.
-- Registration page coming soon.
-  - User creation is not yet setup on the frontend side.
-At the moment, curl commands or applications like postman can be used to create learners and reviewers.
+  - Reviewer creation is not yet setup on the frontend side.
+At the moment, curl commands or applications like postman can be used to create reviewers.